fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.41 > Add Documentation for some static utils
+ - 1.7.41 > Continue work on Taskbar and No Modal feature (still in progress)
+ - 1.7.41 > Support Inline Dialogs with new Component MudExDialog
+ - 1.7.41 > Bugfix on size when dialog resize is enabled
  - 1.7.40 > Event bugfix
  - 1.7.37 > MudExAppLoader web component to add loading animation for application
  - 1.7.36 > MudExObjectEdit: Fix errors where in some cases a meta config expressions fails for the RenderWith extension